pnp/powershell/pages/articles/connecting.md

 In order to connect with credentials you have two options:
 ### Connect by using the PnP Management Shell Multi-Tenant Entra ID Application

+> [!Important]
-**NOTICE: this functionality will stop working on the 9th of September 2024.
+> This cmdlet will stop working on the 9th of September of 2024.
 Register your own Entra ID application instead.
-See below for more information on how to register your own application**
+See lower in this article for more information.

 You will have to consent / register the PnP Management Shell Multi-Tenant Azure AD Application in your own tenant: